Associate Professor Juanita Todd's studies into auditory brain responses could lead to earlier diagnosis and improved treatment of schizophrenia.

 "I sometimes think that what I do is like a game of Chinese whispers, in that if you can trace something back to the point where it first goes wrong, perhaps everything else that happens afterwards will make more sense.
 If we can find the first point of dysfunction in prediction errors in schizophrenia, then it might be possible to better understand the processes of the disorder and be able to intervene earlier with treatments."

-In the course of developing more sophisticated sound sequences for measuring auditory mismatch negativity, Todd has found evidence of apparent biases in the automatic process the brain uses to filter which sounds are relevant and which are not.
-Todd's findings were published in the journal Neuropsychologia last year and earlier this year she presented her research in this area to a conference on mismatch negativity in New York.
+In the course of developing more sophisticated sound sequences for measuring auditory mismatch negativity, Juanita has found evidence of apparent biases in the automatic process the brain uses to filter which sounds are relevant and which are not.
+Juanita's findings were published in the journal Neuropsychologia she presented her research in this area to a conference on mismatch negativity in New York.

 "To the field, this is an unpredicted finding so it is quite exciting and has opened up collaborations with people who work more generally in the field of how we learn," she states.

-Todd and Michie, together with University of Newcastle colleague Professor Ulrich Schall, have received National Health and Medical Research Council funding to continue their research on mismatch negativity in schizophrenia.
-In another major project, Todd is collaborating with leading University of Newcastle clinical psychology researcher Professor Amanda Baker and researchers in Melbourne on a study of how nicotine use affects cognition in schizophrenia.
+Juanita and Pat, together with University of Newcastle colleague Professor Ulrich Schall, have received National Health and Medical Research Council funding to continue their research on mismatch negativity in schizophrenia.
+In another major project, Juanita is collaborating with leading University of Newcastle clinical psychology researcher Professor Amanda Baker and researchers in Melbourne on a study of how nicotine use affects cognition in schizophrenia.